Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

-\myParagraph{Sparsification runtime} We conclude this subsection by evaluating the runtime of our spectral sparsification implementation based on effective resistance sampling \cite{Spielman2011Sampling}.
-Recall that in the \SparsifiedSchurComplement step in \cref{alg:collaborative_rotation_averaging}, each robot $\alpha$ sparsifies its $S_\alpha$ matrix and transmits the result $\Stilde_\alpha$ to the server.
+\myParagraph{Sparsification Runtime} Recall that in the \SparsifiedSchurComplement step in \cref{alg:collaborative_rotation_averaging}, each robot $\alpha$ sparsifies its $S_\alpha$ matrix and transmits the result $\Stilde_\alpha$ to the server.
 This step uses the majority of robots' local computation time.
-In \cref{fig:sparsification_time}, we evaluate the sparsification runtime on the 12 benchmark datasets shown in \cref{tab:rotation_averaging}.
+In \cref{fig:sparsification_time}, we evaluate the runtime of the sparsification algorithm \cite{Spielman2011Sampling} on the 12 benchmark datasets shown in \cref{tab:rotation_averaging}.
 For each dataset, we record the maximum sparsification time among all robots, and visualize the result as a function of the number of nonzero entries in the input matrix $S_\alpha$.
 On most datasets, the maximum runtime is below one second.
 On the \dataset{Grid} dataset, the input matrix has more than $5 \times 10^5$ nonzero entries and our implementation uses $10.2$ seconds.
 Overall, we conclude that the runtime of our implementation is still reasonable.
 However, we believe that further improvements are possible, \eg, by approximately computing effective resistances during spectral sparsification as suggested in \cite{Spielman2011Sampling}.